 If you suffer from certain allergies and have a tendency to experience severe allergic reactions, you may not be a good candidate for Vollure.
 Anyone with an allergy to lidocaine or the bacterial proteins used in Vollure should not use it.

 Since there haven’t yet been any studies testing the safety of this product in pregnant or breastfeeding women, it’s not recommended under those circumstances.
 Further, if you’re planning additional treatments, such as a chemical peel, you may be at a higher risk for inflammation at the treatment site.

 We could go on and on about the differences between dermal fillers and Botox, but here we’ll just cover some of the basics.
 Botox isn’t generally recommended for particularly pronounced nasolabial folds, and is more often used to temporarily treat crow’s feet and frown lines.
 Unlike Botox, facial fillers provide immediate results and tend to last longer.
 Botox generally lasts three to four months whereas results from Vollure last for over a year.

 For more severe smile lines, you can consider using these wrinkle-correcting solutions in tandem.
 Many patients combine Botox with dermal fillers like Vollure in a procedure known as the “liquid facelift” because they feel it offers more dramatic, younger-looking results.

 You can also combine dermal fillers with surgical facelifts for these apparently more pronounced results.
 For more information, make sure to read our in-depth facial fillers guide on the various injectable fillers available and how they compare with Botox treatments.

-Other side effects such as pigmentation disorders, hypertrophic scarring and additional scars are highly unlikely with Vollure.
+Other side effects such as pigmentation disorders, hypertrophic scarring, and scaring are highly unlikely with Vollure.

 Ask a Cosmetic Doctor on Zwivel